jk1/Gradle-License-Report/README.md

     // This is for the allowed-licenses-file in checkLicense Task
-    // Accepts File, URL or String path to local or remote file allowedLicensesFile = project.layout.projectDirectory.file("config/allowed-licenses.json").asFile }
+    // Accepts File, URL or String path to local or remote file allowedLicensesFile = project.layout.projectDirectory.file("config/allowed-licenses.json").asFile

+    // If set to true, the plugin will not fail the build if no licenses are found
+    // simply to support quite old libraries that do not provide any license information. allowEmptyLicense = false
+}
 ```